ricwein/FileSystem/README.md

 - a "real" file at the local Disk (`Storage\Disk`)
 - a "virtual" file, which only temporary exists in-memory (`Storage\Memory`)

-All Storage-Types must extend `Storage\StorageInterface`
+All Storage-Types must extend `StorageInterface`

 ### Exceptions